-The roses from Afriflora Sher are constantly being inspected by well-trained personnel, our “scouts”, for diseases and pests.
-Examples of diseases and pests include spider mites, mealy bugs and thrips.
+The roses of Afriflora Sher are continuously inspected for diseases and plagues by trained personnel.
+Examples of diseases and plagues include spider mites, mealybugs and thrips.

-As soon as a pest or disease is found in the greenhouse, a natural enemy of that pest is immediately utilized as a pest control agent.
-For spider mites, for example, this is the predatory mite.
-The biological pest control products from our partners Koppert Biological Systems and Dudutech are scattered over the roses.
-These products are insects, which are in small bottles, that control the pest population in a natural manner.
+As soon as a disease or plague is discovered in a greenhouse, natural predators are immediately deployed as a control measure.
+For example, mesostigmata (mites) are used against spider mites.
+The biological pesticides are obtained in bottles from our partners Koppert Biological Systems and Dudutech, and can be simply scattered over the roses.
+These organisms are able to combat pests in a natural manner.

-Since we have introduced biological pest control methods, we have reduced the use of chemical agents for controlling insects by approximately 60%.
+Since biological pest control was introduced, the use of chemical products against insects has decreased by approximately 60%.
 Afriflora Sher’s aim is to eventually only use natural pesticides in its production process.

 AFRIFLORA SHER’S MOTTO:

-ALWAYS BIOLOGICAL IF POSSIBLE – CHEMICAL ONLY IF NECESSARY
+ALWAYS BIOLOGICAL IF POSSIBLE – CHEMICAL IF THERE IS NO OTHER ALTERNATIVE

-Partner FSI (Floriculture Sustainability Initiative) supports Afriflora Sher in its work with natural crop protection.
-Together, we are now attempting to make our roses as clean as possible.
+Partner FSI (Floriculture Sustainability Initiative) supports Afriflora Sher in its approach towards natural crop protection.
+We work together to grow our roses in the cleanest manner possible.

-This way Afriflora Sher contributes to sustainability in the region.
+This allows Afriflora Sher to improve sustainability in the region.